Affiliate links on Android Authority may earn us a commission. Learn more.

 Related: These are Best VPN Apps

-Tapping on the icon at the top left corner opens the Settings menu.
+Tapping on the gear icon at the top left corner opens the Settings menu.
 The layout is the same once again, but options like the Internet Kill Switch, App Kill Switch, and advanced settings like Custom DNS are missing.
-Other important security features like CyberSec and Obfuscated servers are available, as are more detailed auto connect options.
+Other important security features like CyberSec and Obfuscated servers are available, as are more detailed auto-connect options.

 Ease of use

-Both the Windows and Android apps are pretty easy to use.
-It may take a bit to get familiar with them, especially when you switch to the Countries tab and are greeted with a long list of random server numbers.
-The sorting system makes it easier to connect to the best server at any location though.
+Both Windows and Android apps have become easier to use compared to the previous iteration.
+Having everything easily accessible across only a couple of tabs and the Quick Connect button makes getting started really quick.
 Information like the specific servers you need to connect to access something like Netflix is readily available online as well.
 The Settings menu is not complicated and the various security features and options are well explained.

 This service comes with a lot of security and privacy features to ensure everything you do online is protected.
-Most of these options are available on other competing services and are generally expected from a good VPN service.
+Of course, Most of these options are available on other competing services as well.
 These include IP and DNS leak protection, obfuscation, zero activity logging, and the best encryption protocols.

-Both apps also recognize if you are in a restricted location and load obfuscated servers, which it did for me while I’m in Muscat, Oman for a couple of weeks.
+Both apps also recognize if you are in a restricted location and load obfuscated servers, which it did while I was in Oman last year.
 You can also connect to Tor over VPN, or Onion over VPN as this service calls it.
 Finally, you can request a dedicated IP service, which will set you back an additional $70 a year.

 NordVPN is based in Panama, which has no mandatory data retention laws, no government spying, or links to the NSA.
-There was some controversy surrounding where the service was based with the Android app developer address showing a company in the U.S. called CloudVPN.
-The company cleared up any confusion when it revealed CloudVPN is basically just a U.S.-based proxy acting as a payment processor and has nothing to do with the actual service.
+There was some controversy surrounding where the service was based, since the Android app developer address showed a company in the US called CloudVPN.
+The company cleared up any confusion when it revealed that CloudVPN is basically just a US-based proxy acting as a payment processor and has nothing to do with the actual service.

-Speed is always an important factor when picking a VPN, and NordVPN has been extremely impressive in this regard.
+Speed is always an important factor when picking a VPN.
+NordVPN has always been impressive in this regard, and the speed test results have been even better this time around.
 There have been reports of low speeds and consistency issues in the past, but the service has improved by leaps and bounds in the last year.
-Connecting to a server took an average of 10 seconds, which is quite fast.
+Connecting to a server took an average of 12 seconds, which isn’t the fastest, and is slower than what I saw last year.

-As you can see in the tests above, the speed is has been incredible.
-While close to original speeds are expected when connected to the closest servers (India and Singapore), there was no drop when connected to Germany either and barely one when connected to the U.K..
-Even the drop when connected to a U.S. server is around 40 percent, which is excellent.
+As you can see in the tests above, the speed has been incredible.
+While close to original speeds are expected when connected to the closest server (Singapore), there was barely a drop when connected to the Netherlands and the UK too.
+Even the drop, when connected to US and Australian servers, is less than 50 percent, which is excellent.
 Streaming video wasn’t an issue regardless of the server to which I connected.

 - Allows up to six concurrent connections, which is more than most.